taishi8117/taishi8117.github.io/_posts/2015-10-26-pwnable-easy1.md

 UPX!
 ```

-And here we go. `flag` file was packed with UPX.
-You can easily unpack it (you can download the official UPX packer/unpacker [here](http://upx.sourceforge.net/#downloadupx)).
+And here we go. `flag` file seems to be packed with UPX.
+You can easily unpack it using a tool (you can download the official UPX packer/unpacker [here](http://upx.sourceforge.net/#downloadupx)).

 ```
 taishi@sirius:~/blackhat_python/ctf/pwnable.kr|master⚡